LGBTQ rights in Cape Verde

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Cape Verde are afforded some legal protections, and Cape Verde is considered a gay tolerant country.
 Homosexual activity has been legal in Cape Verde since 2004.
 Additionally, since 2008, employment discrimination on the basis of sexual orientation has been banned, making Cape Verde one of the few African countries to have such protections for LGBTQ people.

-Cape Verde, along with other former Portuguese colonies, is one of the most LGBT-friendly African nations.
+Cape Verde, along with other former Portuguese colonies and South Africa, is one of the most LGBT-friendly African nations.
 The country's first LGBT event was held in June 2013 in the city of Mindelo.
-Due to its close relationship to Portugal and Brazil, Cape Verde has occasionally been described as the most tolerant nation in Africa with regards to LGBT people, though there are still reports of societal discrimination.
+Due to its close relationship to Portugal and Brazil, Cape Verde has occasionally been described as the most tolerant nation in Africa with regard to LGBT people, though there are still reports of societal discrimination.

 Laws regarding same-sex sexual acts

 In the 1886 Penal Code, Article 71 stated that unnatural acts were illegal.
 In 2004, Cape Verde amended its Penal Code to remove all provisions relating to consensual homosexual sex, thus becoming the second African country to decriminalize homosexuality after South Africa.
 At the time of decriminalization, the legal age of consent was 16 years old, the same age for consensual heterosexual acts.
 As of 2015, the age of consent in Cape Verde is 14.